slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Beware of all players.

 People are amazing optimizers and will find any loopholes or gaps to their advantage.
-No one will help you in a way that is prejudicial to them.
+Few people will help you in a way that is prejudicial to them.

 ### On easy opponents